 Many Alaska cruise tours include a train ride to the Seward cruise terminal.
 If you want to take a train yourself, you can do this with the Alaska Railroad.
 There are regularly scheduled passenger services that run year-round.

 It's best to arrange wheelchair and boarding assistance directly through your cruise line or a third-party company like Scootaround, which serves the port of Seward.

 Longshoremen can be hired to serve as stewards at the port.
 The terminal also offers complimentary use of about 20 airport-style luggage carts.

-Baggage carts and storage are not available in the terminal, although local businesses offer some baggage storage options.
-Passengers with reservations on the evening train to Anchorage can check in at the train depot beginning at 10 a.m. and drop their bags at that time.
+Storing Luggage: The Seward Cruise Ship Terminal does not have baggage carts and storage, although some local businesses offer baggage storage options.
+Passengers with reservations on the evening train to Anchorage can check in at the train depot beginning at 10 a.m. and drop off their bags at that time.

 Day Trips from Seward: If you plan ahead, there is typically enough time to fit in a day trip to Exit Glacier, a boat trip around Resurrection Bay or Kenai Fjords National Park before your cruise departs.